Algorithms¶

 This counts the number of even elements in

-.If the binary operator or projection handed to
+vin parallel, using a chunk size of10.If the binary operator or projection handed to

-are async functions, then they will be invoked asynchronously, this allows you to launch further tasks recursively.Unlike the
+foldare async functions, then they will be invoked asynchronously, this allows you to launch further tasks recursively.Unlike the

-variations, this function will make an implementation defined number of copies of the function objects and may invoke these copies concurrently.
+std::ranges::foldvariations, this function will make an implementation defined number of copies of the function objects and may invoke these copies concurrently.

-Generalized prefix sums with scan
+Generalized prefix sums with scan¶

 -